 Obligations of Real Estate and Business Agents (WA)

-In Western Australia, all real estate and business agents have an obligation under the Real Estate and Business Agents Act 1978 to comply with the obligations set out in the Real Estate and Business Agents and Sales Representatives Code of Conduct 2016 at all times.
+In Western Australia, all real estate and business agents have an obligation to comply with the obligations set out in the Real Estate and Business Agents and Sales Representatives Code of Conduct 2016.
+This page deals with the obligations of real estate agents in WA.

 The primary duties imposed on agents and sales representatives by the Code of Conduct are:

-- To act in good faith and exercise due skill, care and diligence (Section 6);
+• to act in good faith and exercise due skill, care and diligence (Section 6);

-- To act in the best interests of their clients (Section 5);
+• to act in the best interests of their clients (Section 5);

-- To be honest in their dealings with all persons involved in a transaction (Section 7); and
+• to be honest in their dealings with all persons involved in a transaction (Section 7); and

-- To act in accordance with the client’s reasonable instructions (Section 10(b)).
+• to act in accordance with the client’s reasonable instructions (Section 10(b)).

-What if my agent breaches these duties?
+What if an agent breaches their duties?

-If a real estate or business agent breaches any of their duties or obligations under the legislation, the aggrieved person may make an application to the State Administrative Tribunal.
-Under Section 103(1) of the Act, the State Administrative Tribunal has the power to:
+If a real estate or business agent breaches any of their duties or obligations, the aggrieved person may make an application to the State Administrative Tribunal.

-- Reprimand or caution the agent;
+• reprimand or caution the agent;

-- Impose a fine not exceeding $10,000; or
+• impose a fine not exceeding $10,000; or

-Alternatively, under Section 103(3), in a matter concerning the discipline of a sales representative the Tribunal may:
+Alternatively, under section 103(3), in a matter concerning the discipline of a sales representative the Tribunal may:

-- Reprimand or caution the sales representative;
+• reprimand or caution the sales representative;

-- Impose a fine not exceeding $3,000; or
+• impose a fine not exceeding $3,000; or

-- Suspend or cancel the agent’s registration and, in addition, disqualify him either temporarily or permanently, or until the fulfilment of any condition which may be imposed by the Tribunal, from being registered.
+• suspend or cancel the agent’s registration and, in addition, disqualify him either temporarily or permanently, or until the fulfilment of any condition which may be imposed by the Tribunal, from being registered.

-- Defalcation by the licensee; or
+• defalcation (misappropriate of funds) by the licensee; or

 Real estate agent barred from registering for 15 years

-In 2017, Paul King was sanctioned for 13 breaches of the Code of Conduct relating to the sale of 5 lots of rural land between 2008 and 2010 while King was working for his father’s real estate agency.
+In 2017, Paul King was sanctioned for 13 breaches of the Code of Conduct relating to the sale of five lots of rural land between 2008 and 2010 while King was working for his father’s real estate agency.
 Mr King had sold the properties to an intermediary company controlled by his brother, Michael King, who was not a licenced real estate agent or sales representative.
 The properties were then sold to Malaysian investors at substantially higher prices, with more than $5 million profit going to Mr King.

 This was in direct breach of Mr King’s obligation to act in the best interests of his client.
 Mr King was barred from registering as a real estate agent for 15 years and he and his father were fined $39,000 in total.